Daniel-KM/Omeka-S-module-Reference/README.md

 of the file `config/module.config.php`.
 Any word can be used, like `lexicon`, `glossary`, etc.

-Anyway, references can be set in a block of any page, with any slug, so it’s not necessary to modify the config.
+Anyway, it is recommended to use site page blocks, with any slug, so it’s not necessary to modify the config.